George A. Scott

 Prior to coming to GAO, Ms. Harper was the Presidentially-Appointed, Senate confirmed, CFO and Assistant Administrator for Administration and Resources Management of the U.S. Environmental Protection Agency (EPA).

 Ms. Harper graduated from La Salle University, Magna Cum Laude, with a BA in psychology and received her MBA in finance and investments from the George Washington University.
 She was awarded an honorary Doctorate of Humane Letters from La Salle University for her work in public administration.
 She is a graduate of the Harvard University John F. Kennedy School of Government’s Senior Managers in Government program.
+She joined the Board on July 1, 2019.

 Mr. McNamee is an assistant professor of practice in accounting at Stetson University.
 Previously, he was Deputy Chief Auditor at the Public Company Accounting Oversight Board and had been a partner at PricewaterhouseCoopers (PwC).
 Mr. McNamee led the firm’s public-sector practice, serving as the engagement partner on the audits of several federal departments and agencies.